 From the student’s perspective, the goal of each step in the education process is simply to “get it out of the way” so they can check off another requirement toward the degree and get on to what is most important – making money.
 The learning and thinking parts of education are merely obstacles standing in the way.

 But it’s not all their fault.
 Students today are the products of a high-stakes testing regime in our K-12 education system implemented to hold schools and teachers “accountable”.
-It starts in kindeimagergarten when schools begin “teaching to the test” for fear that low scores might jeopardize the school’s reputation or its funding.
+It starts in kindergarten when schools begin “teaching to the test” for fear that low scores might jeopardize the school’s reputation or its funding.

 Five and six year olds, who are naturally curious and creative, learn much too soon to color inside the lines.
 By middle school, they’ve figured out that they are rewarded only when they provide the “right” answers.
 And in high school they’ve sorted themselves out into “good” students, who know how to get good grades and the “bad” ones who don’t.